Elementary treatment of $p^a \pm p^b + 1 = x^2$: A shortened proof of Szalay's result

-Assume (1.1) has a solution that is not one of (A), (B), or (C).
+\begin{proof}[Proof of Theorem 1.1:] Assume (1.1) has a solution that is not one of (A), (B), or (C).
 It is an easy elementary result that the only solution to (1.1) with $a=b$ is given by Case (A) with $t = 1$, so we can assume hereafter $a>b$.

 Considering (1.1) modulo 8, we get $b > 2$.
 If $b=3$, then $2^a = x^2 - 2^3 - 1 = (x+3) (x-3)$, giving $x = 5$, which is Case (A) with $t=2$, so we can assume hereafter $b>3$.

 Write $x = 2^t k \pm 1$ for $k$ odd and the sign chosen to maximize $t>1$.
 In what follows, we will always take the upper sign when $x \congruent 1 \bmod{4}$ and the lower sign when $x \congruent 3 \bmod{4}$.